Posts Tagged ‘Liberal Party of Canada’

 Our electoral system was just as inequitable in his father’s time, so I’m guessing the advantage his name confers in Liberal circles will become a disavantage out in the wider world.
 It might be different if he had done something, or stood for something, but he hasn’t.

-Further, Justin’s decision to slag Proportional Representation using nonsensical arguments don’t win him any points with me.
+Further, Justin’s decision to slag Proportional Representation using nonsensical arguments doesn’t win him any points with me.

 Liberal leadership candidates do their party no favours by trying to fool their membership into thinking Alternate Vote would provide meaningful reform, since it is simply another flavour of Winner-Take-All.
 Fortunately for the Liberals, those seeking to reclaim power at all costs are just one faction.
 There are principled Liberal Party members who are eager to restore their party to greatness, but through honesty and fair voting.
 Liberals For Fair Voting queried all the candidates about Proportional Representation, and even made up a nice little chart that shows clearly where the candidates stand.